 - Entire penile surface

-- o Internal and external foreskin (if present)
+- Internal and external foreskin (if present)

-- Shaft
+- o Shaft

-- o Glans
+- Glans

 - Urethral meatus

 - Scrotum

 - Inguinal lymph nodes

 There is no specific CRF for the male genital exam.
-All findings (normal and abnormal) can be documented on the Physical Exam CRF under "Other systems," chart notes, or site-specific form.
+All findings (normal and abnormal) can be documented on the Anorectal Exam CRF under "Other, Specify," chart notes, or site-specific form.

-8.5.2 Pelvic Exam Instructions
+9.5.2 Pelvic Exam Instructions

-Pelvic exams are only conducted if clinically indicated at all study visits.
+Pelvic exams are only conducted if clinically indicated at all study visits for participants assigned female sex at birth and if anatomy allows.
 Pelvic exams and pelvic samples ideally should not be collected if the participant is experiencing menstrual-like bleeding as this may interfere with visualization of the vagina and cervix and complicate interpretation of lab assays.
-The washout period between study gel doses should be timed to coincide with female participants' menses to minimize the chance of participants being on their menses during any of the dosing, 24-hr post-dose and 48-hr post-dose visits.
+The washout period between doses (7-49 days) should be timed to coincide with the participants' menses to minimize the chance of participants being on their menses during any of the dosing, 24-, 48- or 72-hour post-dosing visits.

-See below for special circumstances in the event a participant is experiencing her menses or any vaginal bleeding at the time of an exam.
+See below for special circumstances in the event a participant is experiencing menses or any vaginal bleeding at the time of an exam.

-- During screening and/or enrollment, if the participant is experiencing or reports vaginal bleeding beyond mild spotting, reschedule the exam and associated sample collection to be completed within the 45-day screening window. - During a scheduled follow-up visit, the pelvic exam and associated sample collection, and vaginal swabs for PK, should still be completed as long as bleeding is no greater than mild spotting and the participant is comfortable.
-If she is experiencing greater than mild bleeding, perform other protocol-specified procedures at the visit and schedule the participant to return for the sample collection as soon as possible after menses, within the visit window (as part of a split visit, if allowable). - If a female participant presents for an interim visit complaining of genital symptoms, perform a pelvic exam to evaluate her symptoms at that time.
-If she is not comfortable with completing an exam, she should be scheduled to return for a pelvic exam as soon as possible after vaginal bleeding stops.
+- During enrollment, if the participant is experiencing or reports vaginal bleeding beyond mild spotting, reschedule the exam and associated baseline sample collection to be completed within the 45-day screening window. - During a scheduled follow-up visit, the pelvic exam and associated sample collection, and vaginal swabs, should still be completed as long as bleeding is no greater than mild spotting and the participant is comfortable.
+If the participant is experiencing greater than mild bleeding, perform other protocol-specified procedures at the visit and schedule the participant to return for the sample collection as soon as possible after menses, within the visit window (as part of a split visit, if allowable). - If a participant presents for an interim visit complaining of genital symptoms, perform a pelvic exam to evaluate symptoms at that time.
+If the participant is not comfortable with completing an exam, they should be scheduled to return for a pelvic exam as soon as possible after vaginal bleeding stops.